Phantas0s/questions-job-interview/README.md

 * **Do you have a QA team?**
 * **Are developers usually working alone on their own project?**
 * Do you use Continuous Integration?
-* How would you describe the company culture?
 * How does the QA team is testing?
 Manually?
 Using automated tests?
-* Do you prefer having developers with ideas or only developers who follow instructions?

 ### Schedule